RohitSharmaIT/Blogging-Website/README.md

-# Weather Forecasting Web-App
+# Blog Application
-The Blog Application built with MERN (MongoDB, Express.js, React.js, Node.js) technologies.
+The Blog Application is built with MERN (MongoDB, Express.js, React.js, Node.js) technologies.
 This web application allows users to create, edit, and delete blog posts, as well as view and comment on posts from other users.
 The MERN stack provides a robust and scalable architecture for building modern web applications.

 ## Features